-This section focuses on the configuration interface and methods of Network parameters -> WAN configuration.
+This section describes the Network parameters ->WAN configuration page.
 In this page, you can configure not only the line information, modify or delete the configured lines according to the actual needs, but also view the connection status of lines.

 After completing the configuration of Internet line in Configuration Wizard, you can view the connection and configuration of the line in this page, or modify the configuration as needed.